ffmpegwasm/ffmpeg.wasm/README.md

 Sadly, no for now.
 You can check this issue for more details: https://github.com/ffmpegwasm/ffmpeg.wasm/issues/106

 But it might be possible one day.

+### What is the maximum size of input file?

+2 GB, which is a hard limit in WebAssembly.
+Might become 4 GB in the future.